The Core is the Basic Training For All Riders. Dressage is the Basic Training For All Horses.

 Here’s what you’ll achieve after practicing the program in part 2.

-- Feel the four beat walk and move in rhythm with your horse using your more flexible pelvis and lower back.
+- You will learn how to sit correctly to feel the four beat walk and move in rhythm with your horse using your more flexible pelvis and lower back and giving hands.

 - You’ll be able to gain more flexion through the poll without pulling, by applying your new established, independent, arm movements.